NetApp/trident/docs/kubernetes/deploying.rst

   Many of the backends require some
   :ref:`basic preparation <Backend configuration>`, so make sure that's been done before you try to use it.
-Also, we don't recommend an ontap-nas-economy backend for this step as volumes of this type have limited capabilities relative to the volumes provisioned on other types of backends.
+Also, we don't recommend an ontap-nas-economy backend or ontap-nas-flexgroup backend for this step as volumes of these types have specialized and limited capabilities relative to the volumes provisioned on other types of backends.

 .. code-block:: bash